ray-project/ray/doc/source/train/user-guides/checkpoints.rst

     The lifecycle of a :class:`~ray.train.Checkpoint`, from being saved locally to disk to being uploaded to persistent storage via ``train.report``.

+As shown in the figure above, the best practice for saving checkpoints is to first dump the checkpoint to a local temporary directory.
+Then, the call to ``train.report`` uploads the checkpoint to its final persistent storage location.
+Then, the local temporary directory can be safely cleaned up to free up disk space (e.g., from exiting the `tempfile.TemporaryDirectory` context).

 .. tip::

     In standard DDP training, where each worker has a copy of the full-model, you should